Guiana Amazonian

 Geology

-The park sits on the Guiana Shield, one of Earth's oldest geological formations composed of Precambrian crystalline rocks exceeding two billion years in age.
-Dramatic granite inselbergs rise hundreds of meters above the surrounding forest, their steep flanks supporting unique vegetation communities isolated from the lowland flora.
+The park sits on the Guiana Shield, one of the oldest geological formations on Earth, composed of Precambrian crystalline rocks exceeding two billion years in age.
+[1] Dramatic granite inselbergs rise hundreds of meters above the surrounding forest, their steep flanks supporting unique vegetation communities isolated from the lowland flora.
 The major river systems including the Maroni, Camopi, and Approuague have carved their courses through ancient bedrock, creating rapids, waterfalls, and deep pools.
 Laterite soils formed through millions of years of tropical weathering cap much of the landscape, while exposed granite provides nutrient-poor but stable surfaces for specialized plant communities.

 Climate And Weather